PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter07/Tutorial/README.md

           .text(y => y[1]);
 ```

-After the join, the data bound to each `<td>` now has two elements: the first is the year (that we stored above in the `title` attribute), and the second is the amount of rain, which displayed as text.
+After the join, the data bound to each `<td>` now has two elements: the first is the year (that we stored previously in the `title` attribute), and the second is the amount of rain, which is displayed as text.

 _Figure 3_ compares the nested data structure to the nested HTML `<table>` elements.

 ![Figure 3 – Mapping the nested data to a nested HTML table selection.](images/figure-3.png)
 _Figure 3 – Mapping the nested data to a nested HTML table selection.
-Code: [`HeatmapTable/3-html-table.html`](../HeatmapTable/3-html-table.html)._
+Code: [`HeatmapTable/3-html-table.html`](../HeatmapTable/3-html-table.html)_

-Now that the data was bound to graphical elements, you can launch the page and finally see the rendered result on your screen.
+Now that the data is bound to graphical elements, you can launch the page and finally see the rendered result on your screen.
 The table should look like the screenshot in `Figure 4`.
 If it doesn’t, use your browser tools to inspect the generated HTML.
 It may give you some clues about what went wrong.

 ![Figure 4 - An HTML table displaying nested data.](images/figure-4.png)
 _Figure 4 - An HTML table displaying nested data.
-Code: [`HeatmapTable/3-html-table.html`](../HeatmapTable/3-html-table.html)._
+Code: [`HeatmapTable/3-html-table.html`](../HeatmapTable/3-html-table.html)_

 We are done displaying the data, but the chart still needs some context so that the viewer knows what those numbers mean.
 Let’s add some informative headers.

 ## Step 4: Adding headers

-To add headers, we will need to insert an extra row above all other rows, for the years, and an extra column at left, for the months.
+To add headers, we will need to insert an extra row above all other rows, for the years, and an extra column on the left, for the months.

 We have month numbers (the `<tr>` keys), but not month names.
-You can create a formatting function that converts a date into 3-letter month name, compatible with your locale, with `d3.timeFormat()` (see the section on _Internationalization tools_ in _Chapter 7_):
+You can create a formatting function that converts a date into three-letter month name, compatible with your locale, with `d3.timeFormat()` (see the _Internationalization tools_ section in _Chapter 7_):

 ```js
 const fmt = d3.timeFormat("%b");